realm/realm-js/integration-tests/environments/react-native/README.md

 end
 ```

-### TODO: Automating setting app to run in debugging mode
+### Automating setting app to run in debugging mode

-On Android we can set the `remote_js_debug` preference by pushing a file via the ADB CLI:
+Running in chrome debugging vs native mode can be switched manually in the app or alternatively via a Mocha Remote context parameter.
+The package defines a couple of scripts for convenience:

 ```
-adb shell
-run-as com.realmreactnativetests
-cat shared_prefs/com.realmreactnativetests_preferences.xml
+npm run test:ios:chrome
+npm run test:android:chrome
+npm run watch:ios:chrome
+npm run watch:android:chrome
 ```

-On iOS